 CVSA is now accepting applications for college scholarship awards from students who will be graduating from high school this year and attending college in the fall.

 - Be a legal dependent of a Class I Member, Class II Local Member, Class III Associate Member or Class IV Federal Member (cannot be a legal dependent of a member of the CVSA Board of Directors)

 - Be a graduating high school senior

-- Have a minimum high school grade point average (GPA) or equivalent of 3.0
+- Have a minimum high school grade point average (or equivalent) of 3.0

 - Be a citizen or permanent legal resident of Canada, Mexico or the U.S.

 Recipients will be selected by the CVSA College Scholarship Award program committee and notified of the committee’s decision.
 Payment will be made to the scholarship award recipient’s school of choice upon notification and in accordance with the school’s scholarship guidelines.